Alcohol

 Connect Action Steps:

-• Brainstorm together to identify healthy ways to manage the stress in their life (like getting more sleep, going outdoors, having “unplugged” time from the internet, etc.).
+- Brainstorm together to identify stress in your child’s life and healthy ways to manage that stress (like getting more sleep, going outdoors, having “unplugged” time from the internet, etc.).
 Be open to your child’s suggestions and help them think through some ideas.

 Communicate

-Parents have a significant influence in their children’s decision to experiment with alcohol and other drugs.
-Although it may not seem like it, when parents talk about underage drinking and substance use, their children do hear them.
+Parents have a significant influence in their children’s decisions on whether or not to experiment with alcohol and other drugs.
+Although it may not seem like it, when parents talk about underage drinking, kids do listen.
 Make it clear to your child that you don’t approve of them drinking under the age of (at least) 21, but be curious and open-minded about their experiences.
 It’s easier to start a conversation about alcohol by asking what they think about it or if they’ve seen other kids drinking than to immediately interrogate them about if they’ve ever tried alcohol.
 Ask them what they think about drinking under age 21.
-Their answer may surprise you.
-It’s more important – and effective– to listen and discuss rather than to lecture.
+Their answers may surprise you.
+It’s more important – and effective– to listen and discuss rather than lecture.

 Communicate Action Steps:

-• Be clear and focus on the risks of alcohol use on your child’s health and safety.
+- Be clear and focus on the risks of alcohol use on your child’s brain, health, and safety.
 Let your child know you love them and don’t want anything bad to happen to them.

-• Take a stand and let your child know you disapprove of any drug or alcohol use, no exceptions.
-Explain to them that underage drinking is illegal because it is harmful to their developing brains, can lead to lifelong addiction, and can lead to dangerous situations.
+- Take a stand and let your child know you disapprove of any drug or alcohol use, no exceptions.
+Explain to them that underage drinking is illegal because it is harmful to their developing brains, can lead to lifelong addiction, and can lead to many dangerous situations.

 Careful Attention